sigitfrank/ju-commerce/README.md

 ## Server Side
 To run server side.
-Open your project in your Code Editor
+Open your project in your Code Editor.

 ### `npm install`
 Run 'npm install' to install required packages before running application.